orion-project/rezonator2/help/func_caustic_mr.rst

 Fields allow you to set a number of points in the resulting graph.
 A points count can be input directly in the “Number of points” field.
 Instead, it is possible to specify a distance between points (plotting step) in the field “With step”.

-The “Plottable length” value in the dialog shows the longest geometrical path a beam can travel in the element.
+The “Plottable length” value in the dialog shows the longest :ref:`geometrical path <axial_length>` a beam can travel in the element.
 This becomes a plot’s horizontal range.
 For some elements (e.g., :doc:`matrix/ElemBrewsterPlate`) the plottable length is greater than the element length because there is an angle between the optical axis and the direction the length is measured along.

 Use these settings for all elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~